Coronavirus (COVID-19) Latest updates

 This is to ensure the health and safety of not only our officers but the general public.
 Officers will continue to respond to emergency calls for service, however, our WESTCOMM dispatch will be screening calls for a response.
 If there is no need for an immediate response, people will be directed to either an online reporting system or a report will be done by phone.
 If an officer needs to respond to a medical incident, they will stage outside, if there is no immediate need for emergency care, until medical personnel arrives.

 If an officer has to enter for a medical emergency, they will outfit themselves with PPE, protective gear, which includes a mask, goggles, and clothing, before entering.
 Officers will also be monitoring all establishments, to ensure they are following the orders set forth by Governor Baker.

-Ofc Michael Wilk, PIOChicopee Police Department
+Ofc Michael Wilk, PIO

 As of today, March 17, 2020, The Chicopee Fire Department is fully staffed and prepared to respond to requests for emergency services.

 As a precaution against COVID- 19, the Fire Department Business Offices are closed to the public, but are conducting business over the phone and on-line through the on-line permitting systems.
 Members are being extra vigilant in cleaning and disinfecting all city fire stations and practicing good hand hygiene.
 Our dispatch center is screening calls for suspected COVID-19 infection to ensure the safety of responders and to minimize risk to others.